 Outdoor Education Beyond the Classroom

-St Rita’s College hosts an Outdoor Education Program for Years 5 to 10.
+St Rita’s College hosts an Outdoor Education Program for Years 5 to 9.

 Facilitated by professional outdoor learning instructors the program purposefully engages our students in direct experience and focused reflection in order to increase knowledge, develop skills, clarify values and develop people's capacity to contribute to their communities, reinforcing that lessons are not necessarily all learnt in a classroom.
+There are also key references to Australia's national narrative and the uniqueness of Aboriginal and Torres Strait Islander culture.

 Year 5